 Canary Island Date Palm Tree

-If you do not mind, I would like to add a little something about this glorious tree that I came upon on the Batiquitos Lagoon Trail.
-The Canary Island palm tree, it is a non-native species, but boy oh boy does it have a presence!
+If you do not mind, I would like to add something about this glorious tree I came upon on the Batiquitos Lagoon Trail.
+The Canary Island palm tree is a non-native species, but it has a presence!

-Look how huge this creature is!
-I fell in love with this tree and plan on going back sometime soon to have a look at it again.
+Look how giant this creature is!
+I fell in love with this tree and plan to go back sometime soon to look at it again.

 This part of the lagoon trail is closed and is designated as a Natural Preserve for the Western snowy plover.